Kakarot-2000/AirWave/README.md

 Used multithreading to support group chat feature.

 **Steps to Run:**
-- Open IDLE and run the server.py file .
+- Open IDLE(Integrated Development Learning Environment for Python) and run the server.py file .
 - Open a new instance of IDLE and run client.py .
 - Repeat previous step for all new client nodes .
 Thats it ^_^